layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 37.536 prickly pear.
 Common name for cactus plants of the genus *Opuntia*, which contains over a hundred species that are distributed throughout the Americas. *Opuntia* was of significant interest to European naturalists and others concerned with the Americas because some species served as food plants for the cochineal insect (*Dactylopius coccus*), the source of a highly prized red dye.
 The cochineal insect is native to tropical and subtropical Mexico and South America and was used in those places in the precolonial era to dye textiles and other objects.

 [people] 37.526n.
 Edwards.
-George Edwards (1694-1773), English artist and ornithologist; author of *A Natural History of Uncommon Birds* (1743-1751).
+George Edwards (1694-1773), English artist and ornithologist.
+Author of *A Natural History of Uncommon Birds* (1743-1751).

 [plant] 38.538 wild liquorice. *Abrus precatorius*, a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
 The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
 The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
-The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdominal cramping, diarrhea, and dehydration.
+The seeds also may have been used to heal or poison since they contain the toxin abrin, which can induce nausea, vomiting, abdominal cramping, diarrhea, and dehydration.

 38.543.
 Vermeil.
 Bright red color.

 * 38.544.
 Christobelle.
 Gilmore suggests that Christobelle refers to Grainger's wife, Daniel Matthew Burt.
 This seems likely, especially if one reads "Christobelle" as "Belle of St. Christopher."
 Lines 544-547 refer to Grainger's long-standing wish that he might one day own his own plantation.
-See, for example, his February 29, 1766, letter to Bishop Thomas Percy (Nichols, *Illustrations of the
+See, for example, his 25 March 1765 letter to Bishop Thomas Percy (Nichols 288).
-Literary History of the Eighteenth Century* PAGE NUMBERS).

 38.536n The former is sometimes eaten, but the other seldom.
 The fruits and pads of *Opuntia* cacti have constituted an important food source for human beings and animals.